NCERT Exemplar Class 12 Biology Solutions Chapter 3 Human Reproduction

 Question:1

-What role do pituitary gonadotropins play during follicular and ovulatory phases of the menstrual cycle?
+What role do pituitary gonadotropins play during the follicular and ovulatory phases of the menstrual cycle?
 Explain the shifts in steroidal secretions.

 Answer: